DejavuForensics/Ransomware/README.md

 ## Dynamic Feature Extraction

+The features of Jar files originate through the dynamic analysis of suspicious files.
+Therefore, in our methodology, the malware is executed in order to infect, intentionally, the JVM installed in Windows 7 audited, in real time (dynamic), by the Cuckoo Sandbox.
+In total, 6,824 features are generated of each Jar file, regarding the monitoring of the suspect file in the proposed controlled environment.

 ######	Features related to Code Injection, a technique used by an attacker to introduce code into vulnerable programs and change their behavior.
 The auditory checks whether the tested server try to:
 -	execute a process and inject code while it is uncompressed;
 -	injecting code into a remote process using one of the following functions: CreateRemoteThread or NtQueueApcThread.